JosephusPaye/Keen-UI/usage-example/README.md

-# Keen UI Usage Example
+# Keen UI Vite usage example

 This is an example Vite project to test the usage of Keen UI:

-- using Vite with the default export
+- using the default export and named exports
-- using Vite with lib exports
+- using lib exports
-- using a global script tag
+- using the Keen UI `.vue` source files directly

 ## Usage